IBM/dbb/Pipeline/PackageBuildOutputs/README.md

                                                  in the package tar file.
 (Optional)

   -wd,--generateWaziDeployAppManifest            Flag indicating to generate and add the Wazi Deploy Application Manifest file

+  -s,--sbom                                      Flag to control the generation of SBOM

+  -sa,--sbomAuthor <sbomAuthor>                  Author of the SBOM, in form "Name <email>"

   -h,--help                                      Prints this message